 One thing that amazes me are the number of people out there who have never made a biscuit.
 I like buttermilk ones with shortening-only but all butter is good, or a blend of both works as well.
 My biscuits have a tender. flaky center and crunchy exterior.
 They hold up to all the best toppings–jelly, honey, butter and molasses–perfectly.

-2 cups self rising flour
+- 2 cups self rising flour

-4 tablespoons vegetable shortening
+- 4 tablespoons vegetable shortening like Crisco

-2/3 cup buttermilk
+- 2/3 cup buttermilk

 Cut shortening into the flour until it's the size of large peas.
-KInd of like when you make a pie crust.

 On a lightly floured board, turn your dough over on itself a couple of times and then pat it to a one-inch thick circle with your fingers.

 Using a biscuit cutter or a glass with a clean edge, cut out your biscuits.
-Don't twist the cutter–go straight down and back up to prevent sealing the edges–it can keep your biscuits from rising.
+Don't twist the cutter--go straight down and back up to prevent sealing the edges--it can keep your biscuits from rising.

 Place the biscuits on a lightly greased cookie sheet and bake at 400 degrees for 15-20 minutes until they are brown.
-Watch the bottoms and make sure they don’t get too dark.
-Just look at ‘cha.
-Way to go you!

-PLUS: Subscribe today and get my free guide to the "13 pantry staples every busy mom needs to get dinner done FAST."
+Subscribe now and get my free guide to the "13 pantry staples every busy mom needs to get dinner done FAST."